 Trump is extremely effective at dividing and conquering his opponents.
 What would it take for progressives to divide his supporters?

-You're invited to the one and only "Triple Dozen" Holiday Party on 12-12-12 with the Institute for Policy Studies, as we close the year celebrating with our friends and supporters.
+Come join us for the one and only “Triple Dozen” Holiday Party on 12-12-12 with the Institute for Policy Studies, as we close the year celebrating with our friends and supporters.

 While Obama’s policies have the short-term potential to improve the lives of many Americans beleaguered by the economic slump, the approach he champions is insufficient to tackle the long-term problems we face.

 Liberals aren’t trying to make anyone use birth control.

 You’re invited to what might be the best IPS holiday party ever!
 Join us at the 5th and K street Busboys & Poets for food, beverages, great music, our annual holiday skit, an auction and raffle of wonderful items, and a gathering of positive and progressive people.

 Local opposition to a proposed road in Trinidad brings new understanding of “progress,” and what it means to be rooted.